viera97/fastchat-mcp/README.md

 | ---      | ---    |---                    |
 | OpenAI   | Implemented |OpenAI is a leading provider of artificial intelligence-based language models that develop advanced technologies for automatic text processing and generation through models like GPT.|

+>🚨 **CONFIGURATION NOTE** Currently, this project only work with `OpenAI` llm provider.

 **Default Provider (`OpenAI`):** OpenAI is a leading provider of artificial intelligence-based language models that develop advanced technologies for automatic text processing and generation through models like GPT.

->🚨 **CRITICAL CONFIGURATION NOTE** Currently, this project only work with `OpenAI` llm provider.

 ### LLM Models